shpml/fundamentals/03_chapter/10_cheatsheet.md

 **font-size**

 To increase or decrease the spacial dimensions of your chosen text, use the font-size property.
-As a beginner, you’ll want to enter pixel values for your font-size values.
+As a beginner, you should enter pixel values for your font-size values.

 ```css
 h3 {